Alcohol Use and Abuse in the Military

 Military Veteran alcohol use disorder is a serious issue that often occurs along with mental health conditions like post-traumatic stress disorder (PTSD), depression, and anxiety.
 Treatment that addresses both alcohol use and mental health is available for Vets through the Department of Veterans Affairs (VA) and community care providers.

 Military Life and Alcohol Use

 Many Veterans face unique stressors during their time in the military that can increase their risk of developing alcohol problems.
 A 2017 survey found that Vets were more likely than civilians to use alcohol and engage in heavy drinking, which involves drinking 5 or more drinks on a single occasion.1

 In fact, alcohol use disorders are a common form of substance use disorder in military service members.2 For some Vets, alcohol misuse may have begun during their time in the military and extended beyond their service, while others may not have developed a problem until after their service ended.

-Military drinking culture is one factor that may contribute to alcohol misuse among service members.3 In the military, alcohol is often used as a way to bond with one another and relieve both stress and boredom.3
+Military drinking culture is one factor that may contribute to alcohol misuse among service members.3 In the military, alcohol is often used to bond with one another and relieve both stress and boredom.3

 Military service members are also more likely than civilians to experience traumas, either before or during their military careers.3 Stressors experienced during childhood have been associated with high-risk drinking behavior in military recruits.3